john-amiscaray/SassySpring/spring-sass-demo/spring-tutorial.md

    }

    // Map this method to the endpoint: GET /api/todo/{id} where id is the id of the TODO
+   // @PathVariable specifies that the following argument is the path variable of {id} in the url
    @GetMapping("/{id}")
    public ResponseEntity<TodoDto> getTodoById(@PathVariable("id") Long id) throws BadAuthRequest {